tonyschick/tonyschick.github.io/_posts/2013-10-10-poverty-map.markdown

 So, that wasn’t going to work.

 Mapping, then, was the best way for me to understand the data spatially.
-Using Quantum GIS, TileMill and Mapbox, [I created this map](http://a.tiles.mapbox.com/v3/tonyschick.road-trip/page.html#4/40.25/-88.95), a “chloropeth” map shaded by the rate of people below the living wage threshold.
+Using Quantum GIS, TileMill and Mapbox, [I created this map](http://a.tiles.mapbox.com/v3/tonyschick.road-trip/page.html#4/40.25/-88.95), shaded by the rate of people below the living wage threshold.
 You can see clusters of high disparity in urban areas like New York, Chicago, Atlanta, the San Francisco-Oakland Bay Area and Los Angeles, all of which have a newly calculated rate more than 20 percentage points higher than the official poverty rate.

 The next step is reviewing the map with editors to determine the best places for on-the-ground reporting.